-When a physician signs an employment contract the employer will reimburse the cost of many practice related expenses and offer professional benefits.
-The items that will be reimbursed by the employer will be listed in the employment agreement.
-Tax implications must also be assessed with any reimburse business expenses (a CPA can help with this).
-A signing bonus or relocation reimbursement from employers are customarily assessed income taxes and standard deductions by the employer.
+When a physician signs an employment contract, the employer will reimburse the cost of many practice-related medical expenses and offer professional benefits.
+The items that the employer will reimburse will be listed in the employment agreement.
+An employer must also assess Tax implications with any reimbursed business expenses (a CPA can help with this).
+A signing bonus or relocation reimbursements are customarily evaluated by the employer’s income taxes and standard deductions.

 Accountable Business Expenses

 Continuing Medical Education: Physicians are expected to keep up with the latest developments in their field.
 They do this by attending conferences, seminars, and workshops that are relevant to their practice.
 Sometimes, a physician might need CE hours to renew his license or certification credentialing requirements.
 The employers should give the physician between $3,000-$5,000 a year for CME expenses.